 It was extremely hot, just like in Sihanoukville, but at least there was a light breeze of wind.
 I walked along the beach walk on Tui Beach looking for a bungalow, that’s not just where the ferry pier but also most of the guesthouses, restaurants, bars and shops are located.
 “Beach walk” is actually the wrong word for it as it was completely unpaved and the sand was deep making it impossible to walk in normal pace.
 But to the right was that beautiful beach with perfectly clean and turquoise water that made me feel great.

 I had a look at a couple of bungalows and eventually took one right on the beach.
 I don’t even remember the name, there were no big signs or such, I just remember that the owner was British and gave me a 5 USD discount for the 35 USD bungalow because I paid for 2 nights.
-These are actually among the better bungalows on Koh Rong but basically not much in there, just a bed with mosquito net, a light (but no power points, need to charge at the bar), a trash can and a bathroom (room may be the wrong word for it) with a cold shower, toilet without flash (water bucket), basin and one mirror.
+These are actually among the better bungalows on Koh Rong but basically not much in there, just a bed with mosquito net, a light (but no power points, need to charge at the bar), a trash can and a bathroom (room may be the wrong word for it) with a cold shower, toilet without flush (water bucket), basin and one mirror.

 Yes, you can get some better quality like at Monkey Island or Paradise Bungalows but then you are paying at least 80 USD a night for slightly better standard.
 Not really good value for money I thought and since I was planning on having a few drinks at night (and throwing up from my previous bumpy boat ride) I didn’t really require much comfort, anyway.

 At that time it was already 4 o’clock in the afternoon so I stayed by my bungalow, enjoyed the beautiful view to the beach and went for a swim at 5pm, just one hour before sunset.

 This is a video of me walking from my bungalow to the beach: